imrafaelmerino/JIO/README.md

   branching logic.

 - **PairExp**: The `PairExp` expression simplifies the creation of tuples or pairs of values.
-In our case, we use `PairExp.seq` to execute two operations (`persistLDAP.apply(user)` and `sendEmail.apply(user)`) sequentially and obtain a pair result.
-This expressive construct encapsulates the idea of combining two operations into a sequence and mapping the result to an ID, making the code more self-explanatory.
+In our case, we use `PairExp.seq` to execute two operations (`persistLDAP.apply(user)` and `sendEmail.apply(user)`) sequentially, although it's important to note that we are not interested in the pair result, as both of these operations return `void`.

 - **debugEach**: Debugging is an essential part of software development, and contextual logging is a powerful tool for diagnosing issues.
 JIO simplifies debugging with its `debug` and `debugEach` methods, which allows you to log